 Many of the accused come from poor neighborhoods and appear to be foot soldiers in an alleged plot against one of the greatest athletes the Dominican Republic has ever produced.

-The alleged gunman, Ferreira Cruz, was arrested Wednesday and confessed to the shooting, prosecutors told CNN.
+The alleged gunman, Ferreira Cruz, was arrested June 12 and confessed to the shooting, prosecutors said.

 The alleged gunman, Ferreira Cruz, was arrested June 12 and confessed to the shooting, police said.

 CNN’s Patrick Oppman and Angela Barajas reported from Santo Domingo and Nicole Chavez wrote from Atlanta.
 CNN’s Ray Sanchez contributed to this report.